wrchen2001/DA-Font/README.md

   ```

 ## Acknowledgements
-Our project is based on [VQ-Font](https://github.com/awei669/VQ-Font) and [FsFont](https://github.com/tlc121/FsFont).
+Our project is inspired and modified by [VQ-Font](https://github.com/awei669/VQ-Font) and [FsFont](https://github.com/tlc121/FsFont).
 We would like to express our sincere gratitude to our collaborators for their valuable supports and to the reviewers for their insightful feedback and suggestions.

 ## Citation